FAQ or COMMONLY ASKED QUESTIONS

 What is satisfactory academic progress (SAP) for financial assistance?

-Students are required to achieve a 2.0 cumulative GPA and complete 66 percent of their attempted course work each semester.
+Students are required to achieve a 2.0 cumulative GPA and complete at least 66 percent of the course work they've attempted throughout their entire undergraduate program.
 Federal regulations limit the maximum number of hours a student may attempt and continue to receive financial aid to 150 percent.
 Click here to view the entire SAP policy.

 How does financial assistance communicate satisfactory academic progress status?

-Although students will be notified in writing should they fall below satisfactory academic progress standards, it is the student’s responsibility to know his or her academic standing in regard to this policy.
+Grades are reviewed at the end of each spring semester (and again after the summer semester if students attend summer classes).
+Students who are not in compliance with the satisfactory academic progress standards at this time will be notified via email; however, it is the student’s responsibility to know his or her academic standing in regard to this policy.
 Failure to receive notification does not dispute or reverse the termination of a student’s eligibility to receive financial assistance.
 Students are responsible for monitoring their status online through their MyHSSU account and for receiving ALL communications sent to their Hornets email account.

 When are students required to submit an appeal?

-Students who fail to achieve satisfactory academic progress for two consecutive semesters will be placed on suspension.
-Once a student is placed on suspension, they are considered ineligible to receive any form of financial assistance.
+Students who fail to achieve satisfactory academic progress for one academic year will be placed on SAP suspension; once a student is placed on suspension, they are considered ineligible to receive any form of financial assistance.
 A student is given the opportunity to appeal this decision by submitting proof to the Office of Financial Assistance that their failing grades were due to a problem that has since been resolved.
 Financial aid appeals must be based on an undue hardship caused by a personal injury, illness, death of an immediate family member or other mitigating circumstances supported with appropriate documentation.
 Documentation must be provided.
 The appeals committee, comprised generally of Enrollment Management, cannot/will not access any student’s private medical or educational records, due to privacy laws.
 Appeals without appropriate documentation will automatically be denied.

 To submit an appeal, you must log into the Student Home Page and click on the box in the bottom, right-hand corner titled Satisfactory Academic Progress.
 Answer each question and upload your documentation in the designated areas.
 For a print-out of this information, click here.